 - Home & Workshop Products

 The saw blades of John Deere rotary crop headers cut quickly and thoroughly at a high speed of rotation.
-As the fast turning blades cut the full width, crops can be harvested regardless of the row spacing.
+As the fast-turning blades cut the full width, crops can be harvested regardless of the row spacing.
 Thanks to this row-independent harvesting technology, the field can be worked from any side, which is particularly important for down crop.

 The fast-turning saw blades allow crops with a lot of weeds to be harvested easily.
-Besides corn, a wide range of crops such as sorghum, whole crop silage, oilseed canola, pampas grass, and miscanthus can be harvested.
+Besides maize, a wide range of crops such as sorghum, whole crop silage, oilseed, canola, pampas grass, and miscanthus can be harvested.

-After the fast-rotating blades cut the plant, the intake fingers push the plant into the gatherer drums that rotate in the same direction at low speeds.
+After the fast rotating blades cut the crop, the intake fingers push the plants into the gatherer drums that rotate in the same direction at low speeds.
 Every plant is pushed into the teeth of the gatherer drum.
-The special-designed shape of the teeth ensures that both small and big plants are conveyed in a secure way.
+The specially designed shape of the teeth ensures that both small and large plants are conveyed in a secure way.

 In the machine, the plants are taken off the back of the gatherer drum by scrapers.
 Depending on the width of the header, they are forwarded to the cross-feed drums or immediately fed into the angled feed drums in the middle of the machine.